 Statement of Economic Interests – Form 700

-The Political Reform Act (Gov. Code Section 81000-91014) requires most state and local government officials and employees to publicly disclose their personal assets and income.
+The Political Reform Act (Gov. Code Section 81000-91014) requires most state and local government officials, consultants, and employees to publicly disclose their personal assets and income.
 They also must disqualify themselves from participating in decisions that may affect their personal economic interests.
 The FPPC is the state agency responsible for issuing the Statement of Economic Interests, Form 700, and for interpreting the law’s provisions.

 Payment to Agency Reports – Form 801